sassoftware/sasoptpy/doc/guide/input-data.rst

    print(type(ITEMS), ITEMS)

 Note that the key set is created as a reference.
-You can later solve the problem after having the data available with the same name; for example, using the `upload_frame` function.
+You can later solve the problem after having the data available with the same name; for example, by using the `upload_frame` function.

 .. ipython:: python